Best Crypto Cards in Montenegro (2026)

 Supported Exchanges & Wallets in Montenegro

-Eight card issuers serve Montenegro through GLOBAL coverage.
+Twelve card issuers serve Montenegro.
 The euroization provides zero FX friction, and the 15% CGT makes tax-optimization strategy important.

-KAST provides zero-friction entry: 2% cashback, free, no-KYC basic tier.
-RedotPay serves stablecoin-first users with the Solana card at 3%.
-MetaMask at 1% provides self-custody spending. xPlace and Jupiter target the Solana/DeFi ecosystem.
+KAST is the easiest free card to start with in Montenegro's euroized economy: 2% points, free, 2-minute KYC basic tier.
+RedotPay serves stablecoin-first users with the Solana card. xPlace and Jupiter target the Solana/DeFi ecosystem.

 On-Ramps: Regional and P2P